Code-Institute-Submissions/secondProject-CI/README.md

 ## Features

-The website is comprised of two columns: one for the listing and the second for the map.
+The website is comprised of two columns: one for the listing and the second for the map.\
-The listing has information about different places around Poland.
+The listing has information about different places around Poland.\
 The map has markers all over Poland representing interesting and unusual places to see.

 ### Existing Features

+##### Listing
-- Listing - Every item in the list has a:
+Every item in the list has a:
 * Clickable name that moves the map to the corresponding marker
 * An address to the aforementioned place
 * A short description intending to interest the reader

+##### Map
-- Map - The Map is comprised of:
+The Map is comprised of:
 * Markers with popups showing address and also clickable title refering the user to wikipedia page about the topic.
 * Map controls as in zoom altough you could also zoom with mousescroll, compass showing the cardinal directions and fullscreen mode.
 * Searchbar filtered to only show points of interest in Poland.